dmbarbour/glas/docs/GlasApps.md

 ### Distribution

 Application state is represented in the `step:State` tree value.
-Instead of partitioning variables across machines, we'll partition stable branches of this tree.
+Instead of partitioning and replicating variables across machines, we'll break the tree into stable component branches then distribute those.

 The read and write buffers for a channel can be represented by lists on two different machines.
 We can mirror stable regions of the tree for efficient read-only access.
 Distributed application programs should include annotations and types to support intelligent distribution and resist accidental performance degradation.

 Effects APIs should also be extended to work with machine-specific resources.
 A viable, non-invasive option is to wrap machine-local effects with an explicit location, e.g. `at:(loc:MachineRef, do:LocalEffect)`.
 Transactions that reference multiple locations can be useful and would be implemented as distributed transactions, but should be avoided in normal use cases.